thesheps/kf-outage-reporter/README.md

 ## Tests

-Once you have installed the above dependencies, execute the following to install and run all accompanying unit tests:
+Once you have installed the above dependencies, execute the following to run all accompanying unit tests:

 ```bash
 $ npm ci